Sida's work in Cuba

 Vulnerable to climate change

-Cuba is highly vulnerable to climate change.
-Floods and droughts have become more frequent.
-Biodiversity is under threat due to factors such as land use change, deforestation and overexploitation of natural resources.
+Cuba is highly vulnerable to climate change and extreme weather events, including floods and droughts.
+Biodiversity is under threat due to factors such as land use, deforestation and the overexploitation of natural resources.

 Economic crisis

-The economic crisis is hitting people’s social and economic rights hard.
-Among other things, the population is affected by regular power cuts and acute shortages of food, medicines and other basic necessities.2
+The economic crisis is affecting people’s social and economic rights.
+Many are suffering from frequent power cuts and shortages of food, medicines and other basic necessities.

 Examples of what Sida has contributed to